imperial-qore/line-solver/python/README.md

 This package is released as open source under the [BSD-3 license](https://raw.githubusercontent.com/imperial-qore/line-solver/main/python/LICENSE).

 ## Version
-Version: 0.0.1-alpha.
+Version: alpha.
 This version has support for basic models with open and closed classes.
+MVA, Fluid, MAM, SSA, and JMT solvers are mostly working.